thomanil/clAutotest/README.md

 ## Installation

-Install project dependencies in root dir by running first 'lein deps'.
+Install project dependencies in root dir of clAutotest by running 'lein deps'.

+Tweak the CLAUTOTEST_HOME env variable in bin/clAutotest to match where you place clAutotest.

+Put bin/clAutotest in your PATH.

 ## Usage

-Make a copy of the start-autotest-TEMPLATE.sh script in /bin.

-Tweak it to fit your project.

-Launch the script from the root of clAutotest.
-Example: 'sh bin/start-autotest-MyProject.sh'
+Start autotesting from your project by launching clAutotest.

+Some examples:

+clAutotest "rake test" "rb" "Error%Exception" "/Users/thomas/RailsProject"
+clAutotest "test.sh" "js" "Error%Exception" "."

+The first param is the command that launches your project tests.
+The second param is the file extension of your files (java, js, rb, etc).
+The third param is a %-separated list of strings that occur in the console during a failed test.
+The fourth and final param is the path of your project (or a specific subfolder which contains all the files you want watched).

+clAutotest will monitor all files in that folder with the given file extensions, and relaunch testing once a file is updated.

 ## License